“My taxes have been deducted at source, no more tax to be paid.” Have you been thinking your responsibility ends there and you needn’t file returns?

 If you have opted to e-file returns then your task isn’t over once you submit your returns online.
 You need to either electronically verify the returns, using netbanking, Aadhar Card, email one-time password, etc. or post the e-filing acknowledgement (ITR – V) to the Bangalore CPC within 120 days of filing returns.
 Your returns are considered incomplete if you don’t verify and you would have to file them again.

-Ensure you keep these mistakes at bay when you file tax returns for this assessment year 2015-16.
+Ensure you keep these mistakes at bay and avoid penalties when you file tax returns for this Assessment Year 2016-17.
+Remember that March 31, 2017 is the last day to file your I-T Return for A.Y.
+2016-17 without inviting penalty.
 Did we state it wrong?
-No, there is a distinction between assessment and financial year, which you shouldn’t forget while selecting the return form.
+No, there is a distinction between Assessment and Financial Year, which you shouldn’t forget while selecting the return form.